Skip to main content

 • message: Custom error message for rule violations.
 Note that the default message provides detailed information about why the error occurred, so only define a custom message if necessary.
 See error messages for more information

 • rules: An array of rule objects processed in order to determine whether an import should be allowed.
-Each rule object contains:
+Each rule object can have the following properties:

-• target: <element selectors> - If the imported element matches this selector, the rule will be evaluated.
-Otherwise, it is skipped
+• target: <element selectors> - If defined, the rule will only be evaluated if the imported element matches this selector.

 • disallow: <string> - A micromatch pattern.
 If the imported file path matches this pattern, the import is disallowed (can be overridden by a subsequent rule returning "allow")